cs-MohamedAyman/Problem-Solving-Training/level-2/README.md

 ## [`Level 2`](https://github.com/cs-MohamedAyman/Problem-Solving-Training/tree/master/level-2/README.md)

-This level simply consists of 17 sheets, 7 sheets of them on Codeforces Online Judge, 4 sheets of them on LeetCode Online Judge, plus 4 sheets on HackerEarth Online Judge, and the last 2 sheets on HackerRank Online Judge.
+This level simply consists of 19 sheets, 7 sheets of them on Codeforces Online Judge, 6 sheets of them on LeetCode Online Judge, plus 4 sheets on HackerEarth Online Judge, and the last 2 sheets on HackerRank Online Judge.

 ## `Prerequisite Knowledge`
-The prerequisites for level 2 of this training are the basic knowledge for Data Structures and Algorithms Analysis like ***(Linear Data Structures - Non-Linear Data Structures - Searching Algorithms - Sorting Algorithms)***.
+The prerequisites for level 2 of this training are the basic knowledge for Data Structures and Algorithms Analysis like ***(Linear Data Structures - Non-Linear Data Structures - Searching Algorithms - Sorting Algorithms - Divide and Conquer)***.
 <br>
 Related Training: [Data Structures and Algorithms Analysis Training](https://github.com/cs-MohamedAyman/Data-Structures-and-Algorithms-Analysis-Training) Repository